 Read more …

-Since 2018, our project team has been collecting data about the surviving early medieval codices transmitting the Etymologiae and their notable innovative features.
-Up until now, we account for over 450 manuscripts and fragments.
+Between 2018 and 2021, our project team collected data about the surviving early medieval codices transmitting the Etymologiae and their notable innovative features.
+Up until now, we account for almost 500 manuscripts and fragments.
 We present these manuscripts in an interactive database, hoping that it will serve as a dynamic substitute for a printed catalogue.
 We are also looking into ways how to transform the database-contained data into a print-friendly e-catalogue in the future.

-One of the most important early medieval innovations concerning the Etymologiae was the annotation of this text.
 Today, about 70 pre-1200 manuscripts attest to the glossing of the Etymologiae in the early Middle Ages.
-They contain more than 6,500 glosses.
+They contain more than 7,000 glosses.
 These glosses predominantly appear in the first of the twenty books of Isidore’s encyclopaedia dedicated to the grammatica.
-To study the diffusion patterns of these glosses, the project team decided to digitally edit them and study them further using the principles of network analysis.
+To study the diffusion patterns of these glosses, the project team digitally edited them using the principles of network analysis.

 One of the project’s themes is the diffusion of innovations and network analysis as a method to study them.
 For this reason, our project team organized a conference dealing with the use of network analysis in manuscript studies in October 2020.
 The results of this conference are currently being prepared for publication as a special issue of the Journal of the Historical Network Research.